Semantic Density

 Context: This section covers the technical implementation and calculation methodology.

-The semantic density calculation begins with entity extraction, where the MNSU pipeline identifies named entities, concepts, and topic-relevant terms from content.
-Each entity is classified by type (person, organization, concept, metric, etc.) and assigned a relevance weight based on topical fit.
+The semantic density calculation begins with entity extraction using spaCy's NER (Named Entity Recognition) pipeline.
+The system identifies named entities, concepts, and topic-relevant terms from content.
+Each entity is classified by type (person, organization, concept, metric) and assigned a relevance weight based on topical fit.

 Entity Classification and Weighting: The algorithm assigns entities to six primary categories: Core Concepts (weight: 1.0), Technical Terms (weight: 0.9), Named Entities (weight: 0.8), Metrics/Numbers (weight: 0.7), Related Concepts (weight: 0.6), Generic Terms (weight: 0.3).
 An article about "machine learning" would classify {gradient descent, backpropagation} as Core Concepts (1.0), {PyTorch, TensorFlow} as Named Entities (0.8), and {performance, efficiency} as Generic Terms (0.3).

-The algorithm then maps relationships between entities.
+The algorithm then performs co-occurrence analysis to map relationships between entities.
 Two entities appearing in close proximity (within 50 tokens) with shared contextual meaning strengthen each other's contribution to density.
-Relationship strength = (Co-occurrence_Count × Context_Similarity) / Distance.
-The overall Relationship Factor = Average(All_Pairwise_Strengths).
-Articles with Factor >0.12 demonstrate strong interconnection; <0.08 indicates fragmented coverage.
+Relationship strength = (Co-occurrence_Count x Context_Similarity) / Distance.
+Articles with relationship factors above 0.12 demonstrate strong interconnection; below 0.08 indicates fragmented coverage.

+Output scores range from 0-10%, with 4-6% representing the optimal range for AI citation likelihood.
 Topic complexity adjusts for subjects that naturally require more entities.
-Medical topics average 1.4-1.6 complexity; business strategy topics average 0.8-1.0.
-Output scores range from 0.0 to 1.0, with 0.65-0.85 representing optimal AI retrievability.
+Medical topics average 1.4-1.6 complexity multipliers; business strategy topics average 0.8-1.0.

 Context: This section explains the empirical validation behind the recommended thresholds.

-Low Density Patterns (0.35-0.64): Analysis of 8,234 pages revealed deficits: entity count <30 per 1,000 tokens (vs. 45-65 optimal), >60% Generic Terms rather than Core Concepts, missing 45-60% of entities top competitors include, shallow relationship graphs (<0.08 factor).
-Example: A cybersecurity article scoring 0.54 mentioned "encryption" repeatedly but lacked related entities {symmetric vs asymmetric, key exchange protocols, cipher algorithms}, resulting in low authority signal.
+Low Density Patterns (Below 4%): Analysis of 8,234 pages revealed consistent deficits: entity count below 30 per 1,000 words (vs. 45-65 optimal), over 60% Generic Terms rather than Core Concepts, missing 45-60% of entities that top competitors include, shallow relationship graphs (factor below 0.08).
+Example: A cybersecurity article scoring 2.8% mentioned "encryption" repeatedly but lacked related entities {symmetric vs asymmetric, key exchange protocols, cipher algorithms}, resulting in low authority signal.

-High Density Patterns (0.86-1.0): Analysis of 1,893 pages showed: excessive entity lists without context (40+ tools mentioned without relationships), keyword stuffing, poor relationship factor (<0.09) despite high entity count, 45% shorter time-on-page vs. optimal.
-Example: A data engineering article scoring 0.91 listed 73 technologies without explaining use cases or integration patterns.
+High Density Patterns (Above 6%): Analysis of 1,893 pages showed: excessive entity lists without context (40+ tools mentioned without relationships), keyword stuffing patterns, poor relationship factors (below 0.09) despite high entity count, 45% shorter time-on-page vs. optimal range.
+Example: A data engineering article scoring 7.2% listed 73 technologies without explaining use cases or integration patterns, triggering quality filter concerns.

 Applications in Practice